ordercloud-api/ordercloud-dotnet-catalyst/OrderCloud.Catalyst.Tax.Avalara/README.md

 	public CheckoutIntegrationEventController(ITaxCalculator taxCalculator)
 	{
 		// Inject interface.
-Implementation will depend on how services were registered, AvalaraCommand in this case.
+Implementation will depend on how services were registered, AvalaraService in this case.
 		_taxCalculator = taxCalculator;
 	}